-Upon successful completion of this training program, you are a certified roofing torch (CERTA) applicator.
+Upon successful completion of this training program, you are a CERTA applicator.
 You will receive a new identification card, and your name will remain in a secure database of certified applicators.
 Your certification is valid for three years, but it may be rescinded if you are observed performing unsafe work practices.
 Certain recertification conditions and additional training and testing are required at the end of each three-year period to maintain certification.